YiShanLee/HTN-shop2/README.md

 ```lisp
 (shop2-operator)
 ```
-The program will ask for domain.hddl and problem.hddl as follows.
-Please enter your domain and problem file in the form of HDDL structure.
+The program will ask for a domain and problem filepath for a domain and problem written in HDDL.
+Please ensure that these filepaths end in ".hddl".
 ```lisp
 Enter domain filepath"domain_file.hddl"
 Enter problem filepath"problem_file.hddl"